jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 Analyzed soda bottling production line data to identify causes of downtime such as machine faults, operator errors, and product changeovers.
 Suggested ways to reduce delays and improve production speed.

 ## Key Objectives
-- Identify and evaluate factors contributing to production halts.
+- Identify factors contributing to production halts.
-- Analyze batch-level productivity metrics.
+- Evaluate batch-level productivity metrics.
 - Assess the impact of operator efficiency on production.
 - Uncover opportunities to streamline workflows and reduce downtime.